Khaliddxx/cpp_Matrix_Class/README.md

 5. Transposing through a Transpose() function that returns the result of transposing the matrix as a matrix.
 Here is a refresher of the transpose operator:

-Important Note: You should think about which class members need to be public and which need to be private.
-You should also think if any member needs to be const.
-These choices will be graded.
-Your main function should test the matrix class by doing the following:
+The main function tests the matrix class by doing the following:

 1. Creating a 2x3 matrix and printing it
 2. Creating a 2x2 matrix and printing it
 3. Transposing the first matrix and printing the output.